|Nutrition Facts (per serving)|

-This applesauce cake is spiced perfectly with a combination of cinnamon, nutmeg, and cloves, and the cream cheese frosting is the perfect topping.
-A small one-layer cake like this one is the perfect size for most families.
-The applesauce cake recipe is a surprisingly easy preparation.
+This applesauce cake is spiced perfectly with a combination of cinnamon, nutmeg, and cloves, with a delicious cream cheese frosting.
+A small one-layer cake like this one is the perfect size for most families or a small gathering.
+It is surprisingly easy to prepare.

 - 1 teaspoon salt